pshivraj/data_558/README.md

 Requisite packages can be installed based on requirements.txt

-The code has been tested to run on python3
+The code has been tested to run on python3.6 and python2.7